Mayacohen2610/home-assignment-nice/README.md

 Regex patterns allow more flexible matching than a strict dictionary: for example, both *"reset my password"* and *"I forgot the password"* will be matched to `ResetPasswordTask`.
 The matching is **case-insensitive** and ignores extra spaces or punctuation.
 Additionally, for each request the server simulates a call to an **external dependency**:
+- By default, the dependency has a 50% chance of failing on each attempt.
 - If the dependency succeeds (within up to 3 attempts), the API responds normally.
 - If all 3 attempts fail consecutively, the API returns **503 Service Unavailable** with a JSON error:
   ```json